Changepoint Detection: An Analysis of the Central England Temperature Series: Introduction

-Multiple changepoint methods often arise with climate series.
-Methods designed to detect at most one changepoint have been applied iteratively to estimate multiple changepoint configurations through a process known as binary segmentation \citep{Rodionov_2004}.
-Binary segmentation is now known to poorly perform at detecting multiple changepoints \citep{Shi_etal_2021_comparison}.
-See \cite{Piotr_WBS} for an interesting attempt to fix binary segmentation.
+Multiple changepoints may be present in climate series.
+Methods designed to detect a single changepoint have been applied iteratively to estimate multiple changepoint configurations through a process known as binary segmentation \citep{scott1974binaryseg, Rodionov_2004}.
+Binary segmentation is now known to perform poorly in multiple changepoint problems \citep{Shi_etal_2021_comparison} (see \cite{Piotr_WBS} for an interesting attempt to fix binary segmentation).
 Penalized likelihood methods, the approach taken here, were developed in \cite{Davis_etal_2006, Lu_etal_2010, Killick_etal_2012, Li_Lund_2012} and tend to perform better \citep{Shi_etal_2021_comparison}.
-Many of these methods allow for autocorrelation.
-The references above are by no means exhaustive; indeed, the changepoint literature is currently vastly expanding.
+Here, a likelihood, which measures the goodness of the statistical model fit, is balanced against a penalty that prevents fitting too many changepoints.
+Penalized likelihood methods can allow for autocorrelation.
+Bayesian approaches to the multiple changepoint problem also exist.
+Most of these place some sort of prior distribution on the changepoint times, for instance a spike and slab prior (see \cite{Barry_Hartigan_1993, Chib_1998, Fearnhead_2006}; and \cite{Cappello_etal_2021} and the references within). \cite{Li_Lund_2019} construct an informative prior on the changepoint times from the station's metadata record.
+The references above are by no means exhaustive; indeed, the changepoint literature is vastly expanding.

-As most methodological papers are not written with user comprehension in mind, the technical changepoint literature may seem impenetrable to non-statisticians, making it challenging for the practitioner to select an appropriate approach.
-Compounding difficulties, \cite{Lund_Reeves_2002, Beaulieu_Killick_2018} show that a changepoint setup can produce spurious inferences should prominent data features be ignored --- the choice of model and method is critical.
-Indeed, changepoint techniques can produce vastly different results when models and assumptions are slightly changed.
+As most methodological statistics papers are not written with user comprehension in mind, the technical changepoint literature can seem impenetrable to non-statisticians, making it challenging to select an appropriate approach for the climate scientist.
+Compounding difficulties, \cite{Lund_Reeves_2002} and \cite{Beaulieu_Killick_2018} show that spurious changepoint inferences easily occur when prominent data features (e.g. autocorrelation, long-term trend) are ignored --- the choice of model and method is critical in changepoint analyses.
+Indeed, changepoint techniques can produce different results when the models and assumptions are only slightly changed.